gbbenson68/LeetCode-solutions/Easy/1108 - Defanging an IP Address/README.md

 In **JavaScript**, a _regular expression_ (regex) needs to be used, as using a literal results in **_only_** the first instance of "." getting replaced!

-**Java** is a little more finicky, as single quote ('') mean something different - a character - than double quotes ("") - a string.
-Using double quotes ("") for both the string to be replaced and the replacement string.
+**Java** is a little more finicky, as single quotes ('') mean something different - a character - than double quotes ("") - a string.
+Using double quotes ("") for both the string to be replaced and the replacement string gives the expected result.